Former Chief Justice of India

 Member of Parliament in Rajya Sabha 1998-2004

-Justice Ranganath Misra enrolled as an advocate at the Orissa High Court on 18th September 1950.
-He practiced as a lawyer until 1969, and was then appointed as a Permanent Judge of the Orissa High Court.
-He was elevated as an acting Chief Justice of the Orissa High Court on 6th November 1980.
-He then became the permanent Chief Justice on 16th January 1981.
+Justice Ranganath Misra enrolled as an advocate at the Orissa High Court on September 18th 1950.
+He practised as a lawyer until 1969 and was then appointed as a Permanent Judge of the Orissa High Court.
+He was elevated as an acting Chief Justice of the Orissa High Court on November 6th 1980.
+He then became the permanent Chief Justice on January 16th 1981.

-During his 9 year tenure at the Supreme Court, he authored 314 judgements and was a part of 821 Benches.
+During his nine-year tenure at the Supreme Court, he authored 314 judgements and was a part of 821 Benches.

 He primarily authored judgements on service (84), constitution (59), and criminal (52) matters.

 Justice Misra was a part of the five-judge Bench that delivered the settlement order of the Bhopal gas leak case (Union Carbide Corporation v.
 Union of India and Others) in 1989.
 The Bench had directed Union Carbide Corporation (UCC) to pay compensation of $470 million as a full and final settlement arising out of claims, rights, and liabilities in the Bhopal Gas Leak Disaster.
 The Court also disposed of all the past, present, and future civil and/or criminal proceedings.
-The settlement order was met with huge protests and public outrage, because the survivors, victims, activists and supporters wanted to continue with the proceedings against UCC.
-A five-judge Bench headed by the then Chief Justice Ranganath Misra reviewed the settlement order, and delivered their judgement on 3rd October 1991.
-The settlement order was largely upheld, with the exception of the part that quashed the criminal proceedings.
+The settlement order was met with huge protests and public outrage because the survivors, victims, activists and supporters wanted to continue with the proceedings against UCC.
+A five-judge Bench headed by then Chief Justice Ranganath Misra reviewed the settlement order and delivered their judgement on October 3rd 1991.
+The settlement order was largely upheld, except for the part that quashed the criminal proceedings.